randomvlad/raptorize-jquery/README.md

 # Raptorize jQuery Plugin

-This is an homage to the classic Raptorize plugin: [https://zurb.com/playground/jquery-raptorize](https://zurb.com/playground/jquery-raptorize).
-It was built back in 2010 with jQuery 1.4 and is overdue for an update to support later jQuery versions.
+This is an homage to the classic Raptorize plugin ([https://zurb.com/playground/jquery-raptorize](https://zurb.com/playground/jquery-raptorize)), which was built in 2010 with jQuery 1.4.
+It is due for a much-needed update to support newer jQuery versions.
 For a complete list of improvements, see changelog below.

-Want to see the plugin in action?
-[Check it out here](https://randomvlad.github.io/raptorize-jquery).
+Want to see the clever girl in action?
+[Check her out here](https://randomvlad.github.io/raptorize-jquery).

 ## Installation